u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 However, their girls' team, though "mutant"-powered, was like any other girls' team in the tournament.
 They were beatable.
 It was the quarter-finals and Sir did not want to risk Idhaa this time, so Krishna played the first singles.

 It was a good match, even though the scoreline suggested otherwise: 2–6, 2–6.
 Krishna gave her absolute best. *"I like what I'm seeing here, bro."* I remember Sibi mentioning this as we watched from the sidelines.
 The reason she lost was that the opposing player was tactically superior and was able to exploit Krishna's limited agility with drop shots.
-During this match, I also remember participating in a fun cheering 1v1 with a  Madras gury, and I also recall that the chair umpire was an asshole[^6].
+During this match, I also remember participating in a fun cheering 1v1 with a  Madras guy, and I also recall that the chair umpire was an asshole[^6].

 The doubles began, and once again, Idhaa's game started to crumble.
 The match was swinging in Madras' direction, but out of nowhere, Krishna twisted her ankle — badly.
 She removed her shoes to reveal a swelling the size of a potato.
 She was unable to walk after the limited medical timeout, and the team had to concede the match.

-No one wants a match to end due to a player's injury, but that is how the girls' campaign at IISM 2025 ended.
+No one wants a match to end due to a player's injury, but that is how the girls' campaign ended.

 It was an improvement in position from the previous year, but our team — especially Idhaa — is full of untapped potential, and I know they may well win a medal or two in the coming years if they work at it throughout the year.
 I even got Idhaa to commit herself on camera to putting in extra hours on the court, provided she bags an internship.